SEatSFU/tsbugs/README.md

 <br>

 **Script:** `index.py` <br>
-**Description:** collect key information from commit/commits that you given
+**Description:** collect key information from commit/commits that you given and store them into `/TSBugsArtifact/raw_data/output` (If not have the folder, then script will generate)

 For single commit:
 ```bash